Skip to Main Content

 Law reports: Federal

-The main federal courts of general jurisdiction are the US Supreme Court, the US Courts of Appeals (in 12 regional circuits plus 1 Federal) and the US District Courts (in 94 judicial districts).
+The main federal courts of general jurisdiction are the U.S. Supreme Court, the U.S. Courts of Appeals (in 12 regional circuits plus 1 Federal) and the U.S. District Courts (in 94 judicial districts).

 (a) Supreme Court cases